Supreme Court rejects Trump’s bid to shield records from Jan. 6 committee - NewsBreak

 The ruling came in an unsigned, one-paragraph order.
 Justice Clarence Thomas , a staunch conservative, was alone in indicating that he would have granted Trump’s request.

-The move clears the way for congressional investigators to receive a batch of Trump-era schedules, call logs, emails and other requested documents that the committee says could illuminate key circumstances surrounding the deadly Capitol riot.Voting bill collapses, Democrats unable to change filibuster
+The move clears the way for congressional investigators to receive a batch of Trump-era schedules, call logs, emails and other requested documents that the committee says could illuminate key circumstances surrounding the deadly Capitol riot.Why doing laundry may get more expensive in March

 The order leaves intact a lower federal appeals court ruling that found Trump’s assertion of executive privilege and other legal theories unpersuasive in light of President Biden ’s refusal to invoke privilege, as well as the House panel’s pressing task.